rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

 		if server doesn't have it then u'll (client) get generic error , <br>
 		if server have `IP address` of that Domain Name then that Domain Name will get it's own `IP Address`
 	- Q : what is IP Address ✔️
-		- Definition : on the internet , each devices (which are connected with internet) have their own unique `IP address` , <br>
+		- Definition : on the internet , each devices (which are connected to the internet) have their own unique `IP address` , <br>
-			in the corner of the world , any device which is connected to the internet , that device will have an unique `IP address`. <br>
+			means in the corner of the world , any device which is connected to the internet , <br>
+			that device will have an unique `IP address`.
 Eg: web server also has it's own unique `IP address`
 		- it's look like this `100.70.172.11` aka `octet` - means 8-bit number i.e this (`x.x.x.x`)
 		- so an `IP Address` is formed/made of 4 groups of numbers. <br>
 			Eg : `100` - is 1st group , `70` is 2nd group , `172` is 3rd group & `11` is 4th group